-Tests are commonly divided in two:
+Tests are commonly divided into two types:

-- Factory Acceptance Test (FAT) where the supplier executes the tests and is witnessed by the client.
+- Factory Acceptance Test (FAT) where the supplier executes the tests and these are witnessed by the client.
 All functionality is tested.
-No real data will be available, but the data could be simulated and loaded to the system from another computer that simulated the field.
-Until the results of FAT are not satisfactory, con not start the SAT. - Site Acceptance Tests (SAT) where the system is tested by the client in their own facilities, with real data, and must be witnessed by the supplier.
-With the acceptance of SAT, the system is accepted, and the guarantee period starts.
+During this test, no real data are available, but the data could be simulated and loaded on the system from another computer that simulates the field information.
+Unless the results of FAT are satisfactory, the Site Acceptance Test should not be carried out. - Site Acceptance Tests (SAT): In these tests, the system is tested by the clients in their own facilities, with real data, and these tests must be witnessed by the supplier.
+With the acceptance of SAT, the system is accepted, and this is usually when the guarantee period starts.

-As mentioned before, if there is an agreement between a number of utilities, the supplier can run a single FAT process, which is an expensive activity, instead of independent FAT for each individual system.
-This way, the coordination of utilities will reduce the testing costs, without reducing its effectiveness, which will reduce the global costs for the supplier and in consequence for the utilities.
+As mentioned before, if there is a collaboration agreement between several utilities, the supplier can run a single FAT process, which has a cost, instead of independent FAT for each individual system.
+Such cooperation between utilities will reduce the testing costs, without reducing its effectiveness, which will reduce the global costs for the supplier and in consequence the overall cost for the utilities.